David Warner

 Death2022-07-24

 BiographyDavid Hattersley Warner (29 July 1941 – 24 July 2022) was an English actor.
 Warner's lanky, often haggard appearance lent itself to a variety of villainous characters, as well as more sympathetic roles, in a career spanning six decades across stage and screen.
-His accolades include a Primetime Emmy Award as well as nominations for a BAFTA Award and a Screen Actors Guild Award.
+His accolades include a Primetime Emmy Award and nominations for a BAFTA Award and a Screen Actors Guild Award.

 Biography from the Wikipedia article David Warner (actor).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.